 First, that slaves have a native docility which makes them fit for slavery alone is here rebutted by the notion that slaves are deceived into thinking there is no superior alternative, and so no reason to desire freedom.

 Second, that slaves are incapable of intellectual pursuits, and implicitly that Frederick Douglass himself is an anomalous case, is here rebutted by the observation that slaveowners must go to considerable trouble not only to conceal knowledge from the slaves (as discussed often elsewhere in the text), but even to remove from them the possibility of expressing any desire to use leisure time for such pursuits.

 As with the consideration of the slave songs, Douglass’ analysis leaves little room for the implication that slaves are any less human than the reader.
-As Franklin moves himself farther and farther away from his reader, in the hopes that the reader will strive toward his position, Douglass more firmly entrenches himself, and by extension slaves, in the realistic intellectual space of free individuals.
+As Benjamin Franklin uses his autobiography to move himself farther and farther away from his reader, in the hopes that the reader will strive toward his purported position, Douglass more firmly entrenches himself, and by extension the contemporarily-still-enslaved portion of the population, in the realistic intellectual space of free individuals.